menu

 Locust Manor is a densely urban neighborhood (based on population density) located in Queens, New York.

-Locust Manor real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Locust Manor real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Locust Manor neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the Locust Manor neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics